dorsa-piraneh/TodoList/README.md

 # TodoList

-A modern **Todo List** application built with **HTML, CSS, and JavaScript**.
-This project helps users manage their daily tasks with a clean UI and useful features.
+A simple and modern **Todo List** application that helps users organize daily tasks, track progress, and manage todos efficiently using a clean and responsive interface.

 ## Live Demo